 If you use social media as a marketing tool (which should be everyone by now!), here’s the time to start poking around on platforms that scare you (but you know you should use…hello TikTok), add lots of pins and ideas to your Pinterest, try some new ways of creating Reels on Instagram, or get more experimental on a platform you love to try out some new content!
 And if you’re looking for ways to connect with influencers, try out my free download.

 Test out a new product or format

 Do you have a color way of a popular product you’ve been thinking about offering?
 A new version of your usual services?
 Try them out during slower times to gauge interest and see if they stick!
-For example, we launched these Advice Sessions as a way to give another option for those who wanted business coaching for me but didn’t need a whole hour.
+For example, we launched these Group Sessions as a way to give another option for those who wanted business coaching from me but in a group setting.